Elevation: 10,744 ft

 Bear Mountain to Peak 10112 (Little Bear Peak) Ridge Traverse, Class 2-3

 The ridgeline between Bear Mountain and Peak 10112 is an enjoyable section of Lemhi Range terrain.
 I crossed it when it was mostly covered by snow.
 The ridge has two low spots which are closer to Peak 10112 than Bear Mountain.
-The East End of Bear Mountain’s summit ridge is the most challenging section of the traverse as it is as close to knife-edged as you can get without significant exposure.
+The east end of Bear Mountain’s summit ridge is the most challenging section of the traverse as it is as close to knife-edged as you can get without significant exposure.
 With the snow gone, this section of the ridge might have a couple of Class 3 sections.
-If covered with snow, you should carry an ice axe.
+If covered with snow, carry an ice axe.

 South Face Routes, Class 2

 Bear Mountain’s broad south face offers a number of feasible lines which are reached from Summerhouse Canyon.
 The road is passable to high-clearance vehicles when dry although I recommend a 4WD with good tires since the road is rocky.
 There is a good parking spot at 7,400 feet.
 The middle rib provides the most direct line to the top.
 Access from the Little Lost River Highway (dirt) is found roughly 2.2 miles north of the Summit Creek Campground.
 Turn right onto Summerhouse Canyon Road and follow it toward the mountains for 1.25 miles to an intersection.
 Turn right, cross a ditch and then turn left.
 Follow this road as far as you can get into Summerhouse Canyon.